MisaelCalvillo/MisaelCalvillo/README.md

-### Hi there 👋 I am a Software Engineer with 8 years of experience.
+### I am a Software Engineer with 8 years of experience.
 I've built hundreds of software projects during those years.

-My stack consists on the following technologies:
+I have a lot of experience in these technologies:

 1. Programming Languages I know:
    * JavaScript